Conformal Prediction for Long-Tailed Classification

 \section{Additional Experimental Results}

-\paragraph{Overview.} In this section, we extend the experimental results from the main paper in the following ways: \begin{enumerate} \item We include additional methods: To ensure that we are evaluating fairly against existing procedures, we include one additional baseline method called \textsc{Exact Classwise}, a randomized version of classwise conformal that is designed to achieve \emph{exact} (rather than \emph{at least}) $1-\alpha$ coverage, as described in Appendix C.3 of \cite{ding2023class}.
+\paragraph{Overview.} In this section, we extend the experimental results from the main paper in the following ways: \begin{enumerate} \item We include additional methods: To ensure that we are evaluating fairly against existing procedures, we include two additional baseline methods.
+The first is called \textsc{Exact Classwise}, a randomized version of classwise conformal that is designed to achieve \emph{exact} (rather than \emph{at least}) $1-\alpha$ coverage, as described in Appendix C.3 of \cite{ding2023class}.
+The second is rank calibrated class-conditional conformal prediction (RC3P), proposed by \cite{shi2024conformal}.
 We also include the Raw $\fuzzy$ and $\fuzzy$ methods we propose in Appendix \ref{sec:fuzzy_APPENDIX}. \item We evaluate on the truncated versions of \tinyplantnet and iNaturalist-2018, as described in \Cref{sec:dataset_preparation}. \end{enumerate}

 In \Cref{sec:main_pareto_APPENDIX}, we provide additional results to complement Figure \ref{fig:pareto} in the main paper.
 In \Cref{sec:additional_methods_APPENDIX}, we provide results for additional methods.
 In \Cref{sec:focal_loss_APPENDIX}, we recreate Figure \ref{fig:pareto} using a ResNet-50 trained using focal loss rather than cross-entropy loss.
 In \Cref{subsec:appendix_plantnet}, we do a case study of the implications of our methods for plant identification.
 In \Cref{sec:qhats_APPENDIX}, we visualize the score thresholds we obtain from our methods to demonstrate how they interpolate between the $\standard$ and $\classwise$ thresholds.